akoksal/BERT-Sentiment-Analysis-Turkish/README.md

  ## Notebooks
  Notebooks are self-explanatory.
 You can check out PyIstanbul Notebooks folder for 3 different feature extraction techniques.

+ BERT Features with Keras notebook has custom loss, Dropout, and more controllable features with Keras which result better scores with 68% macro accuracy.

  ## Results
  Models  | Positive Accuracy | Neutral Accuracy | Negative Accuracy | Average Accuracy(Macro)
 ------------- | ------------- | ------------- | ------------- | -------------